 A Little Bit of History

-I launched it in January 1976 as a regular column in The Friends of Gladstone Broadsheet and my first word was ARK.
+The Potbank Dictionary has grown from humble beginnings.It was launched in January 1976 as a regular column in The Friends of Gladstone Broadsheet and the first word was ARK.
 What a great word to launch it!
 Gladstone Pottery Museum in Longton, Stoke-on-Trent, had just been opened by the Duke of Gloucester.
 David Sekers was the Director and The Honorable Hugh Gibson was the Friends Chairman.

-The Gladstone Working Pottery Museum Story here>
+The Gladstone Working Pottery Museum Story here> |

 And having the Stokie dialect printed on a mug was even better!
 The mug was made by KilnCraft in two colours.
 Here's a flyer from about 1978.